louisheath/nodejs-course/notes.md

 Provides ORM - Object Relational Mapping.
 'Classes' for our documents, validation and defaults.

-We can add 'instance' methods (basically non-static) to an object's schema.
+We can add methods to a class schema. 'methods' are non-static, 'statics' are static.

 ## Other